Skip to main content Skip to main navigation

 Key take-outs

-• GST tax invoice templates are available online
+• ATO-compliant invoice templates are available online

 If your business has a GST turnover of $75,000 or more, you must register for GST.
 What’s a GST turnover?
 Your GST turnover is your total business income – not your profit – minus any GST included in sales to your customers.

 Your GST turnover is not related to the financial year.
 You reach the GST threshold as soon as your turnover for the current and previous 11 months reaches $75,000, or it is projected to do so.
-The finer details – along with ways to register for GST – are available on the Australian Tax Office (ATO) website.
+The finer details – along with ways to register for GST – are available on the Australian Taxation Office (ATO) website.

 Do I have to issue tax invoices?